- AGES 10+

 It’s a creation about creation.
 A big hearted and hilarious escapade for the whole family that guarantees your most baffling questions answered… sort of.

 A NOTE TO OUR AUDIENCES:

 Our 2020 season of Creation Creation has been cancelled.
-This decision was made in response to the federal and state governments’ public health advice in dealing with the risk of spreading novel coronavirus (COVID-19), banning gatherings of 100 or more for the foreseeable future.
+This decision was made in response to the federal and state governments’ public health advice in dealing with the risk of spreading novel coronavirus (COVID-19).
 During this time of uncertainty, our priority is to ensure the health and safety of our audiences, artists, creatives and staff.

 If you have purchased tickets to Creation Creation for any performance in the season, please be assured that a refund will be processed automatically by BASS.
 You do not need to contact BASS to request this refund.
 BASS is currently processing a high volume of exchange and refund requests for performances at Adelaide Festival Centre over the coming weeks but are committed to processing refunds as soon as possible.